Music of Florida: Country

 Jim Stafford, born in Eloise, grew up in Winter Haven and was a prominent country performer in the 1970s.
 He had his own television show, The Jim Stafford Show, in 1975, as well as co-hosting Those Amazing Animals with Burgess Meredith and Priscilla Presley and making regular guest appearances on The Tonight Show and other programs.
 Jake Owen had a number 4 album on the Billboard 200 in 2016.

 Rock

 Florida has been a center for rock music and its numerous subgenres since the 1960s.
 Cities such as Tampa, Jacksonville, and Gainesville in particular developed active punk rock and metal scenes starting in the 1970s and 1980s.

 Florida musicians inducted into the Rock and Roll Hall of Fame include The Allman Brothers Band, Tom Petty and the Heartbreakers, and Lynyrd Skynyrd (Ronnie Van Zant is buried in a suburb of Jacksonville; his widow founded Freebird Live).

 Southern rock

-In the 1970s and early 1980s, Jacksonville saw an active music recording scene with Southern rock bands such as Molly Hatchet, The Allman Brothers Band, 38 Special, Outlaws, Blackfoot, and Lynyrd Skynyrd.
-The Bellamy Brothers also recorded their style of country music in the mid to late 1970s.
+In the 1970s and early 1980s, Jacksonville saw an active music recording scene with Southern rock bands such as Molly Hatchet, The Allman Brothers Band, 38 Special, Blackfoot, and Lynyrd Skynyrd.
+In the 1960s, Florida rock band The Outlaws was originated in Tampa;